 Now look at the map again and notice the placement of the medium zones.
 Because only the top left and bottom right corners generally fall under medium-tier (due primarily to super mutant enemies), you can almost cut a diagonal line of easy-tier from the bottom left to top right.
 Why is this?

 I think it has to do with the pacing of quest placement.
-From Megaton, right at the start of the game, you receive three of the game’s 16 marked quests.
+At the start of Fallout 3, you receive three of the 16 marked quests in Megaton.
 Players may stumble upon an additional quest, “Big Trouble in Big Town”, while completing the first three quests.
-“Big Trouble in Big Town” actually has a really nice pacing because it serves as a difficult encounter for the low level “Megaton bubble.”
+“Big Trouble in Big Town” actually has a really nice pacing because the super mutants serve as a difficult encounter for the low level “Megaton bubble.”

 Because nearly 1/5 of quests are given in the game’s first town, they all have to be accessible to low-level characters.
 Just look at “The Power of the Atom.”
 But another problem with “Power of the Atom” is that low-level characters must be able to claim their reward after destroying the game’s central hub.
 This means that the path between Megaton and Tenpenny Tower must have low-tier enemies so as not to alienate players with nowhere to stash their loot.